-- Never give personal information over the phone to someone who has called you.
-Ask for the person's name and company, then call back at the company's published phone number.
+- Never give personal or financial information over the phone or via email to someone who has contacted you.

-- Monitor your bank and credit card statements regularly so you can catch fraudulent charges quickly.
+- Monitor all of your accounts regularly so you can catch fraudulent charges.

-Visit the Federal Trade Commission website for more information about how you can protect yourself online and have a safe shopping experience.
+Eager to keep learning?
+Visit the Federal Trade Commission for even more tips to help you have a safe shopping experience.